Walking Footwear Buying Guide

 - Highly durable

-- Leather boot uppers are sturdy, protective and very supportive.
+- Leather boot uppers are sturdy, protective, and very supportive.
 They are perfect for use in the rugged British mountains and when looked after properly, they can last a very long time.

-- Boots with synthetic uppers tend to be lighter weight and are incredibly breathable, making them ideal for summer walking and milder temperatures
+- Boots with synthetic uppers tend to be lighter weight and are incredibly breathable, making them ideal for summer walking and milder temperatures.

-Perfect for: Fast and light walks, warm drier weather, easy going trail terrain
+Perfect for: fast and light walks, warm drier weather, easy-going trail terrain

 Full walking boots can sometimes seem a little overkill, especially on short, flat routes or in warm, dry weather when you haven’t got a big rucksack on.
-Walking shoes are designed to provide a lightweight alternative, offering underfoot comfort and protection for routes when the going isn’t going to get too tough and ankle support isn't critical.
+Walking shoes are designed to provide a lightweight alternative, offering underfoot comfort and protection for routes when the terrain isn’t going to get too tough and ankle support isn't critical.

 As they're intended for milder weather, walking shoes are often made with synthetic fabric uppers.
 This keeps them much lighter and more breathable than shoes made entirely from leather, as well as making them instantly comfortable.
-This does mean that they don't offer quite the same weather protection as walking boots, so if your walking regularly involves deep puddles, torrential rain or stream crossings, bear this in mind.
+This does mean that they don't offer quite the same weather protection as walking boots, so if your walks regularly involve deep puddles, torrential rain or stream crossings, bear this in mind.

 Walking shoe outsoles are built to handle a huge variety of terrain, but without the magnitude demanded of walking boots.
 Outsoles feature a finer patterned tread than walking boots, but deep enough to offer plenty of traction when the going underfoot gets a little slippy.
 This means they are superbly versatile.

-Perfect for: Short walks on rocky, technical terrain
+Perfect for: short walks on rocky, technical terrain